 Many creatives will be familiar with cases of clients asking for copies of work months after hand over because they've lost the original files, and while you may have no obligation to have kept them yourself, it will go down well if you can produce them.
 Of course, the best cloud storage for business that fits your needs also make it easier for you, and your colleagues if you're in a larger company, to work remotely across different devices.

 There are lots of cloud storage providers, and many offer competitive packages for professional clients.
-It can be hard to know where to start or how to compare the options, so we've created the guide below to help you decide which is the best cloud storage for business for you depending on your needs.
+It can be hard to know where to start or how to compare the options, so we've got our hands on the very best options out there and used them as you would, to pick our choice of the best cloud storage for business for you, depending on your needs.
 Some of the names will surely be familiar, while others may be new to you, but they all provide good cloud storage solutions for business.

 If you need an explainer of what cloud storage is or what you should look out for when choosing a provider, see the frequently asked questions at the end of the article.
 If you're working with a lot of video content, check out see our dedicated guide to the best cloud storage for video, and if your budget is tight, see our guide to the cheapest cloud services.
 Meanwhile, you might also want to sure your business is kitted out with the most powerful laptops and the best USB-C monitors.